- 1.1 Introduction

 A BTEA participant who is in receipt of One-Parent Family Payment, Deserted Wife's Allowance, Deserted Wife's Benefit, Widow's/Widower's Non-Contributory Pension or Widow's/Widower's Contributory Allowance,Prisoners Wife's Allowance or qualifying illness related payments may apply for BTEA.
 However, if the course of study is in Ireland, such persons can opt to remain on their existing payment and apply for the Student Maintenance Grant.
 In these cases, entitlement to RENT Allowance will no longer exist.
 In order to have an entitlement to Rent Allowance when pursuing a full-time course, a person must be in receipt of BTEA or VTOS.
 In all cases, the customer must notify the relevant office of any change in their circumstances.

 1.14.1 BTEA Eligibility to both partners:

 The Vocational Training Opportunities Scheme (VTOS) is payable for a maximum of 2 years only.
-In circumstances where a person has undertaken a course/qualification that is in excess of 2 years while on VTOS, BTEA (Second Level Option) is payable for the remainder of the course/qualification.
-The SWLO should ensure that the person has an entitlement to a qualifying social welfare payment prior to commencing the course and that the person is progressing in educational qualifications in the following academic year.
-Once this has been established BTEA may be approved from the beginning of the new academic year.
+In circumstances where a person has undertaken a course/qualification that is in excess of 2 years while on VTOS, BTEA (Second Level Option) is payable for the remainder of the course/qualification or if progressing to an approved Third Level course.
+This proviosion applies only where the BTEA applicant has an underlying entitlement to a qualifying social welfare payment immediately prior to commencing the course and that the person is progressing in educational qualifications in the following academic year.

 1.14.3 Signing arrangements: